jacksonbenete/email_terminal/README.md

 The main server, which is where the terminal will start, is located as `localhost` at `config/network`.

 The `network` folder is where every server available needs to be.
-This is where you can configure new servers to be accessed via the `telnet` command.
+This is where you can configure new servers to be accessed via the `ssh` command.

 You need to create a folder with the name of the server address if you want to connect to custom servers.